kotx/railway/README.md

 # kotx/railway

-A bunch of Railway configurations that should work.
+A bunch of Railway configurations that should just work(tm).

+These should work with Docker too.

 ## Configs